Text: Peter Johansson

 Wednesday 4th of August

 07.50 My hair is wet, our things are scattered, and our pillows are thin.
-It is an ordinary morning this summer.
-We are in Uberaba, Brazil.
-We are nearly ready for a new day.
+It's a typical morning this summer.
+We're in Uberaba, Brazil.
+Almost ready for a new day.

-09.08 Mysterious things can happen in such simple places like a breakfast room.
-Christer helped himself to the juice and left the glass temporarily.
-After he had taken bread the juice glass was gone without a trace.
-A moment later there was a lady in the staff who carried around a juice glass.
-Was it Christer´s glass?
-If it was, why did she take it?
-How was the breakfast, well, a good variety but nothing steady, hearty and satisfying.
-Now we will fill with fluids before a short little sightseeing trip in this city.
+09.08 Mysterious things can happen in such simple places as a breakfast room.
+Christer helped himself to some juice and put the glass away temporarily.
+After he took the bread, the juice glass was gone without a trace.
+A moment later A lady on staff was seen carrying a juice glass.
+Was it Christer's glass?
+If that's what it was, why did she take it?
+How was the breakfast otherwise, well, a good selection but nothing solid, substantial and filling.
+Now we're going to fill up on fluids before a short sightseeing trip here in the city.

-We used the morning to take a look at Uberaba city.
+We spent the morning taking a look at Uberaba.

 Avenida Getúlio Guarit, Uberaba.

-10.15 There was not much of a sightseeing.
-It depends mainly on the fact that the city doesn’t have that many attractions.
-We’ve seen Nostra Senhora das Dores church and we walked both downhill and uphill in this hilly city.
-It is windy today, but it is still warm.
+10.15 There wasn't much sightseeing.
+This is probably mainly because the city doesn't have that many attractions.
+However, we did see Nostra Senhora das Dores church and walked both up and down this hilly city.
+It's breezy today but it's still warm.

 10.57 We're back in the room.
 We had trouble getting into the hotel.
-The front door was for some reason locked.
-Now the shirts are dry and we are cool.
-After that we´ll go to our departure location.
+The front door was locked for some reason.
+Now the shirts will dry and we will cool down.
+After that we will head towards our departure point.

-11.18 The place is reached.
-We were offered a taxi just before we went into the bus station.
-Did we do wrong as we ignored it and walked the last ten metres?
-When we left, the hotel door was locked again and it was locked behind us as we left.
-Was it because the reception was not fully staffed or they wanted to keep people out until all the rooms were cleaned?
-A reflection, are all rooms cleaned every day?
-Or are only those who had been used cleaned?
+11.18 The place has been reached.
+Just before we entered the bus station, we were offered we took a taxi.
+Did we make a mistake by ignoring it and walking the last ten meters ourselves?
+When we were about to leave the hotel, the door was locked again and it was locked behind us.
+Was it because the reception was not fully staffed or did they want to keep people away until then that all the rooms were cleaned?
+Just wondering, are all the rooms cleaned every day?
+Or are they only the ones that have been occupied?

 Igreja de Nostra Senhora das Dores.